day8/re-frame/docs/Flows.md

 *Design is all tradeoffs*.
 Flows allow us to say "This value simply derives from these inputs.
 It simply changes when they do."
 We do this at the expense of some "spooky action at a distance" - in other words, we accept that no particular event will be responsible for that change.

-#### Are flows just reactions, or cursors?
+#### Are flows just reactions?

-You might notice a similarity with [reagent.core/cursor](https://reagent-project.github.io/docs/master/reagent.core.html#var-cursor).
+You might notice a similarity with [reagent.core/reaction](https://reagent-project.github.io/docs/master/reagent.core.html#var-reaction).

+Both yield an "automatically" changing value.

-Both offer ways to react to *part of* a value (such as a subtree within a map).
-Reagent controls *when* a cursor updates, presumably during the evaluation of a component function.
+Reagent controls *when* a reaction updates, presumably during the evaluation of a component function.
 Flows, on the other hand, are controlled by re-frame, running every time an `event` occurs.

-Cursors use a single path, whether reading with `deref`, or writing with `reset!` or `swap!`.
-With flows, you declare several input paths, and a separate output path.
-You don't `reset!` a `flow`.
-Instead, this just happens each `event`, if the inputs have changed.

-With flows, you can implement business logic as a reactive state machine, fully independent from Reagent & React.
-This has some deep implications - see [Semantics, Place and State](#semantics-place-and-state) for more explanation.
+When a component derefs a reaction, that component knows to re-render when the value changes.

+You can't deref a flow directly.
+It doesn't emit a value directly to any caller.
+Instead, it emits a new version of `app-db`.
+The rest of your app reacts to `app-db`, not your flow.

 #### Can't I just use subscriptions?